girlguidinghertfordshire/ggherts/great-patrol-hunt/index.md

 Round 2 of the Great Patrol Hunt was completed on Saturday 11 March 2023:

 [Download round 2 results (PDF)](/assets/docs/2023/great-patrol-hunt-round-2-results-22-23.pdf){:.download-link.btn.btn-primary.btn-sm}{:rel="noopener"}{:target="_blank"}

+Round 3 of the Great Patrol Hunt was completed on the weekend of Friday 30 June - Sunday 2nd July 2023.
+Results will appear here when available.

 ## About the Competition